dev-alexdevilish/Stealth-Phantom-Roblox/README.md

 ## Features

 - **State Machine:** Manages behavior loops for Idle, Investigate, and Chase states.
-- **Sound Reactions:** Uses a BindableEvent so environmental triggers, like a thrown rock, can alert nearby guards within a certain radius.
+- **Sound Reactions:** Uses a `BindableEvent` so environmental triggers, such as a thrown rock, can alert nearby guards within a certain radius.
 - **Server Control:** Locks network ownership to the server to prevent movement jitter.

-Note: System Inspired By MGSV, Best Stealth Game Ever.
+> **Note:** System inspired by MGSV, the best stealth game ever.